vipsh18/nexter/README.md

 # nexter website

-Nexter website for an app buying homes and properties
+Nexter website for buying homes and properties

 This website was designed as a part of an advanced CSS course by Jonas Schmedtmann